CquptZA/MLONC/README.md

 1.pip install skmultilearn or move skmultilearn we provide in your conda env (I suggest moving the package we provide directly,because the original package had many bugs).

+skmultilearn provides many classic MLC algorithms, such as BR, CC, RAKEL, and MLkNN, etc. but unfortunately, it is no longer maintained and we have fixed bugs in these algorithms.
+More details http://scikit.ml/.

 2.run MLNONC.ipynb You can adjust the sampling rate from the "main" function.
 The code of MLONC is mainly divided into three parts: